East Coast

 Created by the Smithsonian Institute as a research project, it’s the first Smithsonian exhibit outside of Washington and New York.
 Explore the Memphis Rock N Soul Museum to get an overview of the Memphis sound from the 1930s to the 80s.

-This facility does an excellent job at introducing visitors to the important artists and the makers of the sound.
-Walk through the exhibits and learn how farming sowed the seeds of creativity and helped laborers overcome poverty with music.
+This facility does an excellent job of introducing visitors to important artists and soundmakers.
+Walk through the exhibits and learn how farming sowed the seeds of creativity and helped laborers overcome poverty through music.

 Kids will know about Elvis, though most don’t know about Sun Studios.
-An Issac Hayes song might sound familiar so learn about Stax Records.
+An Isaac Hayes song might sound familiar, so learn about Stax Records.
 I was surprised to learn my teen hadn’t heard of Tina Turner, let alone Ike.
-As a nice bonus the Memphis Rock N’ Soul Museum uses headsets for its interpretive programming along with hundreds of songs.
+As a nice bonus, the Memphis Rock N’ Soul Museum uses headsets for its interpretive programming and hundreds of songs.
+This is one of the top things to do in Memphis with kids.

 Located nearby, walk by the 2,000-seat auditorium on the National Register of Historic Places.
 On the site of the original 1890s Grand Opera House of Memphis, the Orpheum was built in 1923 and features elaborate detailing.
 Home to Broadway shows and national music acts, it’s even rumored to be haunted.